Document Security Systems Inc. (DSS) Reveals an Earnings Mystery

 Dawson James, on the other hand, stated in their research note that they expect to see DSS reach a price target of $4.
 The rating they have provided for DSS stocks is “Buy” according to the report published on July 22nd, 2013.

-During the last 5 trading sessions, DSS fell by -6.24%, which changed the moving average for the period of 200-days by -81.56% in comparison to the 20-day moving average, which settled at $0.7544.
-In addition, Document Security Systems Inc. saw -89.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DSS rose by +0.84%, which changed the moving average for the period of 200-days by -82.48% in comparison to the 20-day moving average, which settled at $0.7439.
+In addition, Document Security Systems Inc. saw 11.04% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading